-Progressive web apps take traditional web sites/applications — with all of the advantages the web brings — and adds a number of features that give them the many of the same user experience advantages as native apps.
+Progressive web apps (PWAs) take traditional web sites/applications — with all of the advantages the web brings — and add a number of features that give them many of the user experience advantages of native apps.
 This set of docs tells you all you need to know.